Learning all about the Slow Flower Movement!

 And a big thank you to Erin of Green Gate Farms and Karen of Maggie Lane Studio for bringing their expertise live into the classroom, and inspiring us all!

-Below are a few more pictures of all that participated in this enriching workshop.
 Thank you to everyone for sharing your passion for flowers….and making the world a more beautiful place.